A report on the forest therapy road "Yurikago no Komichi" in Shinjo Village , Okayama Prefecture : A relaxing hike to enjoy nature

 Now, let's enter the mountain!

-Thinning wood chips are also gentle on the legs and back
+Thinned wood chips are also gentle on the legs and back

 Tatara Kera

-"Attractions" in the forest
+"Attractions" in the Mori

 Relaxing in a hammock